 Sure, you’ve read tons of other articles telling you this works.
 You may have tried this and got lower rates.
 The problem is, that’s not because you got rid of the cookies that track your activity.
 It’s because the pricing changed – simple.
 Recall I’ve mentioned supply and demand?
 Same concept.
 You could be looking at a particular route.
 Go incognito and suddenly lower pricing.
 Sorry to burst the bubble, the prices dropped!

 If you are looking for travel hacks that work, see the Travel Hack section.
-A really good place to start is 20 Best Ways to Earn Lots of Credit Card Rewards Points, this will get you earning travel rewards on the ground in no time!
+A perfect place to start is 20 Best Ways to Earn Lots of Credit Card Rewards Points; this will get you earning travel rewards on the ground in no time!
 Once you’ve earned your miles see Multi-City Flights – A Travel Hack You Need to Know! to learn how to maximize those points.

 Looking for more Travel Hacks?
 Start here: